 After a set of qualified consistent questions have been chosen they will all be scaled between 0 and 1.
 The weights, also referred to as loads in some literature, are based on their overlapping variations.
 The intuition of not saying the same thing twice corresponds to the method of factor analysis and principal components analysis.
-So after analysis of the separate years, I get a sense of a weight array for the variables.
+So after analysis of the separate years, a sense of a weight array for the variables will be given.

-It is in fact hard to know what exactly one measure, so I work under the assumption that high ICT is coveted so that I will see an increase in ICT over the years.
+This thesis will work under the assumption that high ICT is coveted since it is in fact hard to know what one exactly measure, and thereby an increase in ICT will be seen over the years.
 This increase might fade away at the later years, an effect of having a constant definition of ICT.
-I will see this by observing the distribution over some companies that was present in all of the observed years.
+This will seen by observing the distribution over some companies that was present in all of the observed years.

-Without any further statistical test I will then assume that I got a correct measure of ICT to set forth with.
+Without any further statistical test, it will hereby be assumed that the correct measure of ICT is received.
 The reasoning behind the chosen variables and their weights are provided in the results section.

-4.2 Relating ICT with Productivity and Broadband
+Relating ICT with Productivity and Broadband